 Over the next four years, Jarvis divested the company of its hydroponics offerings to focus on the technology opportunity in electronic meters – and fittingly renamed the company Bluelab.
 Since then, the company has grown steadily to become the industry standard for highly accurate and robust measurement tools.

 “The key factor has been people.
 Firstly, we built a team that could help us realise our global ambitions, got people on the ground in our target export markets, set up our first service team in the US and added sales staff in different states.

 The next step was looking at where our innovation gaps were, then putting a team in place that could develop our products around that approach.
-Apponting Jono Jones as Chief Product and Innovation Officer moves us forward in our design thinking and customer engagement, which enables us to shape our products around understanding customer problems, and then helping them overcome them.
+Appointing Jono Jones as Chief Product and Innovation Officer moves us forward in our design thinking and customer engagement, which enables us to shape our products around understanding customer problems, and then helping them overcome them."

 What do you see are the benefits of being based here in New Zealand?

 “Being based in New Zealand enables us to develop great relationships with growers to run trials for our products, especially here in the Bay of Plenty.
 This close proximity means R&D is much more affordable.